“I… I need to think about it.”

 - Cooking Lv.
 9

 “That was a quick decision!
-Well, from now you’re an Apprentice of the Divine Tree.”
+Well, that makes you an Apprentice of the Divine Tree, for now at least.”

 “I can see your title hasn’t changed.
 I won’t be asking you about your real status — that’s none of my business.
 But here’s your first lesson: keeping up appearances.
 You should set your title, public level and skills to something sensible.”